IBM/ibm_zos_zosmf/playbooks/README.md

         application_path: "{{ application_path_input }}" # The local absolute file path to the application binary file
    ```

-**NOTE**: For CP&M roles, the 'hosts' inventory file needs to be updated to identify the target z/OSMF end points.
+**NOTE**: For CP&M roles, the inventory file needs to be updated to identify the target z/OSMF end points.

 ## Run the playbooks